On parsimonious edge-colouring of graphs with maximum degree three: Introduction

 \section{Introduction}

 Throughout this paper, we shall be concerned with connected graphs with maximum degree $3$.
 We know by Vizing's theorem \cite{Viz} that these graphs can be edge-coloured with $4$ colours.
 Let $\phi :\ E(G) \rightarrow \{\alpha,\beta,\gamma,\delta\}$ be a proper edge-colouring of $G$.
 It is often of interest to try to use one colour (say $\delta$) as few as possible.
-When an edge colouring is optimal, following this constraint, we shall say that $\phi$ is $\delta-minimum$.
+When it is optimal following this constraint, we shall say that such a parsimonious edge-colouring $\phi$ is $\delta-minimum$.
 In \cite{Fou} we gave without proof (in French, see \cite{FouVan10a} for a translation) results on $\delta-minimum$ edge-colourings of cubic graphs.
 Some of them have been obtained later and independently by Steffen \cite{Ste,Ste04}.
-Some other results which were not stated formally in \cite{FouPhd} are needed here.
+Some other results which were not stated formally in \cite{FouPhD} are needed here.
 The purpose of Section \ref{section:tools} is to give those results as structural properties of \dms as well as others which will be useful in Section \ref{section:Apps}.